Employment Law FAQ

 I AM BEING BULLIED AT WORK.
 WHAT CAN I DO?

 I work as a nurse at an NHS hospital and am being bullied and harassed by my supervisor.
 Her behaviour has become worse recently and has taken the form of shouting at me in front of other staff and other intimidating conduct.
 What should I do?

 Your employer will have written grievance procedures and you should follow these.
 It is likely these will say that you should raise your grievance informally at first and that if your grievance remains unresolved you should put it in writing.
 The procedures are also likely to say that a meeting will then be held with you to discuss your grievance (at which you have a right to be accompanied) and that you have a right of appeal against their decision.
 The NHS Trust may also have a written policy on harassment, which may be relevant.
 If the matter is not resolved satisfactorily, you may have a remedy under employment legislation, in the Courts for personal injury (if for example you have suffered stress or mental illness) and under the Protection from Harassment Act 1997.

 I live in London.
 Which areas of London is Knight-Webb Solicitors near?

 We serve areas of London including South London, Dulwich, Lewisham, Bromley, Croydon, Southwark and Lambeth.
-If you would like to visit us our address is Knight-Webb Solicitors, 47 Beckwith Road, Dulwich, London, SE24 9LQ.
+If you would like to visit us our address is Knight-Webb Solicitors, 5 Dekker Rd, London SE21 7DL.
+We also serve clients nationwide and offer appointments by teleconferencing and videoconferencing.
 For more information please contact us.
 We can also arrange appointments in central London.